Property Tax – Key Facts

-Did you become a new property owner in the previous calendar year?
-Check out a quick summary on property tax – what it is, when it is due and how to apply for it.
-We’ll also answer common questions, such as how to fill out your property tax form or what to do if you file after the deadline.
-We’ll also discuss important elements such as the local property tax coefficient and the specifics of this obligation as set forth in the Property Tax Act.
+Shrnutí: Did you become a new property owner in the previous calendar year?
+Read this quick summary of property tax—how much it is, when it’s due, and how to register to pay it.
+We’ll also answer common questions, such as how to fill out the property tax form or what to do if you file the form after the deadline.
+We’ll also discuss key elements, such as the local property tax coefficient and the specifics of this obligation as set forth in the Property Tax Act.

 Daň z nemovitých věcí

-This tax is divided into two parts: tax on land and tax on buildings and units, which is also reflected in the way returns are completed.
-If you don’t know how to fill in the property tax form, we recommend that you contact an expert, use the detailed instructions provided by the tax authorities or choose to fill it in online via the My Taxes portal.
+This tax is divided into two parts: land tax and tax on buildings and units, which is also reflected in how the tax return is filled out.
+If you are unsure how to fill out the real estate tax form, we recommend consulting a professional, using the detailed instructions provided by the tax authorities, or filing online via the Moje daně portal.

 In the vast majority of cases, the property owner is the taxpayer.
-However, sometimes it may also be the trust or unit trust (if the property is owned by the unit trust) or the builder who has the right to build on the land.
+However, in some cases, the taxpayer may also be a trust or a mutual fund (if the property is owned by that mutual fund) or a developer who holds the right to build on the land.

-Real estate tax is the collective name for two separate taxes.
-These are the land tax and the buildings and units tax.
-If we emphasize their separate nature, it is also reflected in the fact that they are listed separately in the tax return.
+Real estate tax is a collective term for two separate taxes: land tax and tax on buildings and units.
+The fact that we emphasize their distinct nature is also reflected in the fact that they are listed separately on the tax return.

-The subject of the tax on buildings and units (flats and non-apartments) are:
+The subject of the tax on buildings and units (residential and non-residential) is:

-• buildings and units situated in the territory of the Czech Republic and
+• buildings and units located within the territory of the Czech Republic and

-The law regulates the types of land and buildings that are completely exempt from the tax.
-These include, for example, land and buildings owned by the state or a municipality or land and buildings used for schools, galleries and health care facilities.
-Buildings and units are not subject to the tax on buildings and units, nor are buildings consisting of taxable units (e.g., apartment buildings as units).
+The law specifies the types of land and buildings that are fully exempt from the tax.
+These include, for example, land and buildings owned by the state or a municipality, or land and buildings used by schools, galleries, and healthcare facilities.
+Buildings consisting of taxable units (such as apartment buildings as a whole) are also not subject to the tax on buildings and units.

-There are many myths about the property tax exemption.
-Often caused, for example, by confusion with the real estate acquisition tax, which was abolished in 2020.
+There are many myths circulating regarding real estate tax exemptions.
+These are often caused, for example, by confusion with the real estate acquisition tax, which was abolished in 2020.

 Are you solving a similar problem?